elephantscale/spring-cloud-labs/13-use-zipkin-to-collect-analyze-and-visualize-traces-in-your-microservices-architecture/13-lab.md

-# **Lab 13: Use Zipkin to Collect, Analyze, and Visualize Traces in Your Microservices Architecture**
+# **Lab 13: Use Zipkin to Collect, Analyze, and Visualize Traces in Your Microservices Architecture (Spring Boot 3.4.1)**

 ## **Objective**
-Learn how to integrate Spring Cloud Sleuth with Zipkin to collect and visualize distributed traces in a microservices architecture.
-Use the Zipkin dashboard to analyze request flow and latency across services.
+Learn how to integrate **Spring Cloud Sleuth** with **Zipkin** to collect and visualize distributed traces in a **Spring Boot 3.4.1** microservices architecture.
+You will configure two services (`UserService` and `OrderService`) to send trace data to a local Zipkin server and analyze end-to-end request flows via the Zipkin dashboard.

 ---